bryanmcnett/hexprism/README.md

 elegant axes ABC that point at the vertices of an equilateral triangle, or the pragmatic axes {A,B,C} = {X, Y, -(X+Y)}.

-If you use these pragmatic axes, you can convert a pre-existing AABB into a Hexagonal Prism with exactly the same box shape it always had, and which needs to compare only 5 values instead of 6:
+If you use these pragmatic axes, you can convert a pre-existing AABB into a Hexagonal Prism with exactly the same box shape it always had, and which needs to compare only 5 values per hexagon, instead of 6:

 ```
 UpTriangle   up   = {minX, minY, -(maxX+maxY)}